You don't have to be an avid hunter to love one of these Sporting Dog Breeds.

-EXERCISE (sorry, don’t mean to shout) but these dogs do require lots of exercise and the best owner will have time to take their dog on a long daily walk.
+EXERCISE ! (sorry, don’t mean to shout.)
+These dogs do require lots of exercise and the best owner will have time to take their dog on a long daily walk.

 Human interaction: These dogs may be very active outdoors, but settle down indoors and enjoy keeping your company whether you’re reading or watching TV.
 They want to be near their human.